 |Domestic LLC||A domestic LLC is one formed and operated within your state.
 If you're looking to form an LLC, this could be a good place to start.
-Your state has the authority to govern your LLC if formed within their jurisdiction.|
+Your state has the authority to govern your LLC if formed within its jurisdiction.|

-|Foreign LLC||A foregin LLC is one that operates in a different state than the state in which it was formed.
+|Foreign LLC||A foreign LLC is one that operates in a different state than the state in which it was formed.
 For example, you might have formed your LLC in Texas, but you're operating your LLC in Georgia for tax purposes or a better client base.
 This does not mean that the LLC was formed internationally, just in different states.
 The members of an LLC can all live in different states.|

-|Manager-Managed LLC||If some of your business partners want to remain passive in running the business, then this type of structure is a manager-managed LLC.
+|Manager-Managed LLC||If some of your partners want to remain passive in running the LLC, then this is a manager-managed LLC.
 The owners are not as involved as the people who are hired to run the business.
-Either members or nonmembers can be delegated as a manager.|
+Either members or non-members can be managers of the LLCs.|

 |Multiple-Member LLC||This is an LLC with multiple members.
-A multi-member LLC must be more careful in spelling out carefully with the LLC Operating Agreement the rights of each member in case the LLC folds or there is a death or disagreement.
+A multi-member LLC must be more careful in spelling out carefully with the LLC Operating Agreement the rights of each member in case the LLC folds or if there is a death or disagreement.
 The Operating Agreement can be updated as changes are made to the LLC.|

-|Series LLC||A Series LLC is a unique for of an LLC that acts as a master LLC or umbrella over a series of separate legal entities.
+|Series LLC||A Series LLC is a unique form of an LLC that acts as a master LLC or umbrella over a series of separate legal entities.
 This can be a series of members, assets, managers or interests.
-The series LLC started in Delaware and is now an option in only eight states: Delaware, Illinois, Iowa, Nevada, Oklahoma, Tennessee, Texas and Utah.|
+The series LLC started in Delaware and is now an option in only eight states: Delaware, Illinois, Iowa, Nevada, Oklahoma, Tennessee, Texas, and Utah.|

-|Restricted LLCs||Restricted LLCs are a type of LLC available in Nevada only that were launched in 2009.
-These types of LLCs choose to be restricted within their Articles of Organization and therefore cannot make certain business distributions among members until 10 years after forming their LLC.|
+|Restricted LLCs||Restricted LLCs are a type of LLC available in Nevada only and they were launched in 2009.
+These types of LLCs choose to be restricted within their Articles of Organization and therefore cannot make certain distributions among members until 10 years after forming their LLC.|

 |L3C||An L3C company is a for-profit company with a stated philanthropic social purpose.
-This type of LLC is a hybrid business structure that uses the legal and tax flexibility of an LLC, the social benefits of a nonprofit organization, and the branding and market positioning advantages of a social enterprise.|
+This type of LLC is a hybrid business structure that uses the tax flexibility of an LLC, the social benefits of a nonprofit organization, and the branding and market positioning advantages of a social enterprise.|

-|Anonymous LLC||An anonymous LLC is where the ownership details of the LLC is not made public by the state the LLC is registered.
+|Anonymous LLC||An anonymous LLC is where the ownership details of the LLC are not made public by the state the LLC is registered in.
 New Mexico is one of the only states that allows for truly anonymous LLCs.|

-Should there be a lawsuit aimed at the company, whether with or without merit, the LLC is the legal entity that would be sued.
-The assets of the LLC could be attacked, however that would be separate from the personal assets of the LLC owner(s), which would be protected.
+Should there be a lawsuit aimed at the LLC, whether with or without merit, the LLC would be sued.
+The assets could be attacked, however, that would be separate from the personal assets of the owner(s), which would be protected.